carlosmmatos/fal-con-24/labs/lab3/README.md

 press `Ctrl + C` to stop the rulebook execution.

 ---
 Congratulations!
-You have successfully monitored and responded to CrowdStrike Falcon events using EDA.
+You have successfully monitored and responded to CrowdStrike Falcon detection events using EDA.